 Under current practice, new or modified SFHAs or regulatory floodways not specifically related to changes in BFE determinations are not appealable under 44 CFR 67.8.
 For that reason, FEMA has not published notification of new and modified SFHAs and regulatory floodways in the Federal Register pursuant to 44 CFR 67.4 and 67.11.

-As of the effective date of this notice (December 1, 2011), FEMA will publish notification of new or modified SFHAs or regulatory floodways in the Federal Register pursuant to 44 CFR 67.4 and 67.11, and will allow appeals of those notices pursuant to 44 CFR 67.8.
+As of the effective date of this notice (December 1, 2011), FEMA will publish notification of new or modified SFHAs Start Printed Page 72964or regulatory floodways in the Federal Register pursuant to 44 CFR 67.4 and 67.11, and will allow appeals of those notices pursuant to 44 CFR 67.8.
 As with the BFE notices, the Federal Register notices for new or modified SFHAs or regulatory floodways will indicate which geographical areas are affected (county, town, etc.) and provide both a physical address and an internet address where the specific flood hazards (as shown in a Flood Insurance Rate Map (FIRM) and/or a Flood Insurance Study report) can be viewed for that geographical location.

 As with appeals of BFE determinations, appeals of SFHA and regulatory floodway determinations must include supporting scientific and technical data certified by a registered professional engineer or licensed land surveyor pursuant to 44 CFR 67.6.